dog-broad/RainDropGameAI/README.md

    pip install pygame
    ```

-## How to Play
+## How to Play 🕹️

-- Run the game by executing `python rain_bucket_game.py`.
+1. **Run the game** by executing `python rain_bucket_game.py`.

+2. **Select Control Mode**:
-- Use the left and right arrow keys to move the bucket horizontally to catch raindrops within the given time limit.
+   - **Human Control**: Use the left and right arrow keys to move the bucket horizontally.
-- Alternatively, enable AI mode to automatically control the bucket using heuristic rules.
+   - **AI Control**: Let the AI automatically move the bucket towards the nearest raindrop using heuristic rules.

+3. **Catch Raindrops**: Position the bucket to catch falling raindrops.
+Each catch earns you points.

+4. **Game Over**: The game ends after a specified duration.
+You can return to the menu to play again.

 ---